The Top Travel Trends of 2025

 Budapest instead of Paris

 If you’re dreaming of Paris but want to skip the sky-high prices and overwhelming crowds, Budapest is the perfect alternative.
-With its grand architecture, charming cafés, and a romantic atmosphere, you can stroll across the Chain Bridge at sunset, soak in historic thermal baths, or sip wine in a Belle Époque café just like you would in Paris, but for less!
+With its grand architecture, charming cafés, and a romantic atmosphere, you can stroll across the Chain Bridge at sunset, soak in historic thermal baths, or sip wine in a Belle Époque café just like you would in Paris, but for less!&affilid=cavumaggroupman

 Faroe Islands instead of Iceland

-Curaçao instead of St Martin
+Craving something a little less crowded and more off-the-radar?
+The Curaçao instead of St Martin

 Curaçao is the perfect dupe to experience the stunning beaches and vibrant culture of St. Martin without the crowds (and hurricane season worries).
 This Dutch Caribbean gem has the same crystal-clear waters, colourful architecture, and European-meets-island vibe, without the hefty price tag or packed resorts.
-Curaçao sits outside the hurricane belt, meaning year-round sunshine and stress-free travel.
+Curaçao

 Travelling for wellness is evolving beyond just escaping to a sunny location to read and relax.
 Offering experiences that nourish both body and soul, wellness retreats are pushing the boundaries of self-care, combining cutting-edge therapies with ancient wisdom to create truly holistic experiences.